bocoup/html5-building-blocks/Manipulation-And-Traversal.md

 * [[baseURIObject New in Firefox 3]]:  The read-only nsIURI object representing the base URI for the element.
 * [[childElementCount New in Firefox 3.5]]:  The number of child nodes that are elements.
 * [[childNodes]]:  All child nodes of an element.
-* [[children Requires Gecko 1.9]]:  A live nsIDOMNodeList of the current child elements.
+* [[children]]:  A live nsIDOMNodeList of the current child elements.
-* [[classList Requires Gecko 1.9.2]]:  Token list of class attribute
+* [[classList]]:  Token list of class attribute
 * [[className]]:  Gets/sets the class of the element.
 * [[clientHeight]]:  The inner height of an element.
 * [[clientLeft]]:  The width of the left border of an element.
 * [[clientTop]]:  The width of the top border of an element.
 * [[clientWidth]]:  The inner width of an element.
-* [[contentEditable Requires Gecko 1.9]]:  Gets/sets whether or not the element is editable.
+* [[contentEditable]]:  Gets/sets whether or not the element is editable.
 * [[dataset]]:  Allows access to read and write custom data attributes on the element.
 * [[dir]]:  Gets/sets the directionality of the element.
 * [[firstChild]]:  The first direct child node of an element, or null if this element has no child nodes.
-* [[firstElementChild Requires Gecko 1.9]]:  The first direct child element of an element, or null if the element has no child elements.
+* [[firstElementChild]]:  The first direct child element of an element, or null if the element has no child elements.
 * [[id]]:  Gets/sets the id of the element.
 * [[innerHTML]]:  Gets/sets the markup and content of the element.
-* [[isContentEditable Requires Gecko 2]]:  Indicates whether or not the content of the element can be edited.
+* [[isContentEditable]]:  Indicates whether or not the content of the element can be edited.
 Read only.
 * [[lang]]:  Gets/sets the language of an element's attributes, text, and element contents.
 * [[lastChild]]:  The last direct child node of an element, or null if this element has no child nodes.
-* [[lastElementChild Requires Gecko 1.9]]:  The last direct child element of an element, or null if the element has no child elements.
+* [[lastElementChild]]:  The last direct child element of an element, or null if the element has no child elements.
 * [[localName]]:  The local part of the qualified name of an element.
 In Firefox 3.5 and earlier, the property upper-cases the local name for HTML elements (but not XHTML elements).
-In later versions, this does not happen, so the property is in lower case for both HTML and XHTML.
-Requires Gecko 1.9.2
+In later versions, this does not happen, so the property is in lower case for both HTML and XHTML..2
 * [[name]]:  Gets/sets the name attribute of an element.
 * [[namespaceURI]]:  The namespace URI of this node, or null if it is no namespace.
 In Firefox 3.5 and earlier, HTML elements are in no namespace.
-In later versions, HTML elements are in the http://www.w3.org/1999/xhtml namespace in both HTML and XML trees.
-Requires Gecko 1.9.2
+In later versions, HTML elements are in the http://www.w3.org/1999/xhtml namespace in both HTML and XML trees..2
 * [[nextSibling]]:  The node immediately following the given one in the tree, or null if there is no sibling node.
 * [[nextElementSibling New in Firefox 3.5]]:  The element immediately following the given one in the tree, or null if there's no sibling node.
 * [[nodeName]]:  The name of the node.